ericcornelissen/shescape/CONTRIBUTING.md

 ### Feature Requests

-The scope of the library is intentionally limited.
-Please avoid implementing a new feature before submitting an issue for it first.
-To request a feature, make sure you have a clear idea what you need and why.
-Also, make sure the feature has not already been requested.

-When you have a clear idea of what you need, you can submit a [feature request].
+Feature requests should be directed to the latest major version.

 ### Corrections

-Corrections, such as fixing typos or refactoring code, are important.
-For small changes you can open a Pull Request directly, or you can first [open an issue].
+Corrections, such as fixing typos or refactoring code, should be directed to the latest major version.

 ---